Key account managers share a love-hate relationship with key account management methodologies.

 This is an example of only ‘Contact Relationship’.
 These coaches/ theorists have complicated and made unrealistic all other elements of KAM like Account Plan templates and Account Segmentation.

-Ideally, key account management stakeholders should strive to strike a balance.
+Ideally, strategic account management stakeholders should strive to strike a balance.
 Account manager comfort has to be balanced with account priorities.

 Perhaps, the time has come for us to go back to KISS for KAM.
 Keep It Simple, Stupid.